froggleston/freqtrade-frogtrade9000/README.md

 > ./scripts/frogtrade9000.py -c my-other.config.json

 The nice thing about frogtrade9000 is that you can monitor multiple bots and strategies.
-If you run multiple bots with different IPs/ports but the same login info, then supply a single config, and then use the `-s` flag to manually specify the IP and ports of the freqtrade API servers separated by commas:
+If you run multiple bots with different IPs/ports use the `-s` flag to manually specify your own botname, the IP and ports and any username/password info of the freqtrade API servers separated by commas:

-> ./scripts/frogtrade9000.py my-other.config.json -s 192.168.1.69:8081,127.0.0.1:8082,my.other.server.com:8083
+> ./scripts/frogtrade9000.py -s \[bot1\]user:pass@192.168.1.69:8081,\[bot2\]user:pass@127.0.0.1:8082

 ### Using frogtrade9000